 8. DATA RETENTION

 To determine the appropriate retention period for personal data, we consider the applicable legal and regulatory requirements in each relevant jurisdiction and the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means.
+If there is no longer an applicable Retention Reason for certain data to be retained, we will erase the data securely, or in some cases anonymise it.
+We may use anonymised information indefinitely without further notice.

 9. YOUR LEGAL RIGHTS